SugeeshLiyanage/LatestNewsScraper/README.md

-# LatestNewsScraper
+# mongo-scrape-homework-wk18
-Web app that lets users view and leave comments on the latest news.
+repo for week 18 homework,mongodb and scraping